Caesar66/College-Machine-Learning/README.md

 Only two projects were made for this subjects: one applying neural network to the IRIS dataset, and one applying three machine learning methods learned through the course to a dataset chosen by me.
 All projects use the scikit-learn library for the methods.

+A report about the results was made for each project.

 ## Second Pproject
 This project uses the House Prices - Advanced Regression Techniques dataset from Kaggle.